Mamunul Haque

-Mamunul Haque (born November 1973) is a Bangladeshi Islamic scholar and the Joint Secretary-General of Hefazat-e-Islam Bangladesh, emerged as an Islamist leader in the late 2010s, particularly following the deadliest events of the Siege of Dhaka.
-With an ancestral heritage of religious scholarship and political leadership from his father, Azizul Haque, he succeeded his father both as a Sheikh al-Hadith at Jamia Rahmania Arabia and as the Amir of Bangladesh Khelafat Majlis.
-He is best known for his oratory skills and his advocacy for the establishment of an Islamic state and the integration of Islamic principles into government policies.
+Mamunul Haque (born November 1973) is a Bangladeshi Islamic scholar who is serving as the Emir of Bangladesh Khelafat Majlis and Joint Secretary-General of Hefazat-e-Islam Bangladesh.
+With an ancestral heritage of religious scholarship and political leadership from his father, Azizul Haque, he succeeded his father as a Sheikh al-Hadith at Jamia Rahmania Arabia.
+He is best known for his hardline advocacy for the establishment of an Islamic state and the integration of Sharia laws into government policies.
+Haque has been a central figure in several national crises.
 In 2020 and 2021, he led opposition to the construction of a sculpture of Sheikh Mujibur Rahman and organized anti-Modi protests, which made him the undisputed Hefazat leader overnight.
-He faced legal challenges, including 41 cases, one of which was a treason charge, and has been imprisoned three times under the Sheikh Hasina regime.
-Following the fall of this regime, he participated in discussions with the President and the Chief of Army Staff, which eventually led to the formation of the Yunus ministry, which included a member from Hefazat, A F M Khalid Hossain.
-In addition to his political and religious activities, he has served as an adjunct professor at Asian University of Bangladesh and is the editor of Rahmani Paigam, a monthly magazine published in Dhaka.
+In April 2019, the Ministry of Home Affairs designated Haque as one of 15 "controversial speakers" due to his rhetoric during religious sermons and issued six recommendations to monitor and restrict his public appearances.
+In the 2026 Bangladeshi general election, he contested the Dhaka-13 constituency but was defeated by Bobby Hajjaj of the Bangladesh Nationalist Party.
+He subsequently alleged that irregularities in ballot design contributed to his defeat.